acolorbright/css/README.md

 ## CSS-in-JS

-We are experimenting with moving away from SCSS and towards CSS-in-JS.
+We are experimenting with moving away from SCSS and towards CSS-in-JS but have not settled on a standard solution yet.
+In the meantime, see our notes from our experiments in the [ACB Handbook Wiki](https://github.com/acolorbright/handbook/wiki/Styles#css-in-js).

 ### More to come...